Semileptonic decays $B_c \to (\eta_c,J/\psi) l \bar{\nu}_l $ in the "PQCD + Lattice" approach: Introduction

+\item[(2)] For the relevant form factors, the new preliminary lattice QCD results from the HFQCD Collaboration include (a) the lattice QCD results for $V(q^2)$ and $A_1(q^2)$ at several $q^2$ values for $B_c \to \jpsi$ transition, and (b) the lattice QCD results for $f_0(q^2)$ at five $q^2$ values and $f_+(q^2)$ at four $q^2$ values \cite{lattice1,lattice2}.
+We will use four Lattice QCD results $( f_{0,+}(8.72), V(5.44), A_{1}(10.07)) $ as the new input in the extrapolation of the relevant form factors from the low $q^2$ region to the $q_{max}^2$.

-\item[(2)] We will take into account the Lattice QCD results for the semileptonic form factors of the decays $B_c \to (\jpsi, \eta_c ) l \nu $, as reported by the HPQCD Collaboration \cite{lattice1,lattice2,lattice3}, in the extrapolation of the relevant form factors from the low-$q^2$ region to the higher $q^2$ region.
-We will calculate the ratios $R_{\jpsi}$ and $R_{\eta_c}$ by using both the PQCD approach and the "PQCD+Lattice " method, and compare the resultant predictions.
+\item[(3)] For the extrapolation of the form factors, analogous to the authors of Ref.~\cite{jhep1905-094}, we will also use the Bourrely-Caprini-Lellouch (BCL) parametrization to make the series expansion of the form factors \cite{bcl09} instead of the exponential expansion formulae as being used in Ref.~\cite{cpc37-093102}.
+We will calculate the branching ratios of the considered decays and the ratios $R_{\jpsi}$ and $R_{\eta_c}$ by using the PQCD approach itself and the ``PQCD+Lattice'' method respectively, and compare the resultant predictions.

-\item[(3)] Besides the ratios $R_{\eta_c,\jpsi}$ of the branching ratios, we here will calculate the longitudinal polarization $P_\tau(\eta_c)$ and $P_\tau(\jpsi)$ of the final state tau lepton, which was absent in Ref.~\cite{cpc37-093102}.
-Just like the polarization $P_\tau^{D^*}$ firstly measured at Belle \cite{prl118-801} , both $P_\tau(\eta_c)$ and $P_\tau(\jpsi)$ might be measured in the future LHCb experiment.
+\item[(4)] Besides the ratios $R_{\eta_c}$ and $R_{\jpsi}$, we here will calculate the longitudinal polarization $P_\tau(\eta_c)$ and $P_\tau(\jpsi)$ of the final state tau lepton, which was absent in Ref.~\cite{cpc37-093102}.
+Just like the polarization $P_\tau^{D^*}$ firstly measured at Belle \cite{prl118-801} , both $P_\tau(\eta_c)$ and $P_\tau(\jpsi)$ could be measured in the future LHCb experiment.

 \end{enumerate}